What the Certificate Does

 After his appointment has terminated, the personal representative, his sureties or any successor of either, upon the filing of a verified application showing, so far as is known by the applicant, that no action concerning the estate is pending in any court, is entitled to receive a certificate from the registrar that the personal representative appears to have fully administered the estate in question.

-A.R.S. § 14-3937The process is straightforward.
+A.R.S. § 14-3937The process is simple.
 The representative files a verified application stating that no estate-related action is pending in any court.
-The registrar then issues a certificate confirming the estate appears fully administered.
-That certificate is the key to releasing the lien.
+The registrar then issues a certificate confirming the estate appears fully managed.

 What the Certificate Does Not Do

-The certificate clears the lien, but it does not immunize the personal representative from future claims.
-If misconduct is later discovered, creditors or heirs can still pursue the representative or their surety.
-The certificate simply says the estate appears settled based on what is currently known.
+The certificate clears the lien, but it does not shield the representative from future claims.
+If someone discovers misconduct later, creditors or heirs can still pursue the representative or their surety.